aN0mad/analysisTools/README.md

 # Project Title

 Malware analysis tools used alongside "Practical Malware Analysis: The Hands-on Guide to Dissecting Malicious Software" Book by Andrew Honig and Michael Sikorski.
-Some are custom written but most are straight from their book.
+Some are custom written but most are straight from the book.

 ### Installing